Exclearf/algorithms-visualizer/README.md

 ---

 ### Several interesting facts are known to inhabit this section 😉
-[^1]: Originally inspired by a project at University.
+[^1]: Originally inspired by a project at the Uniwersytet Łódzki.